 We hope Mexico changes the view against binding arbitration and it becomes a reality in the near future.

 In legal matters, there is an international and national trend that privileges the ‘substance over form’ and ‘legal truth’, which are divided in two aspects, one applicable to the administrative and the other to the judicial part – in both cases granting pre-eminence to substantive issues with respect to the legal form (substance over form).

 In this regard, Article 17 of the Mexican Federal Constitution recognises the right of every person ‘to be administered justice by courts that will be expedited to impart it within the terms and conditions established by law, issuing its resolutions in a prompt, complete and impartial manner’.

-On 15 September 2017, Constitutional Articles 16 and 17 were amended, through which, in the first paragraph of Article 17, the obligation of the authorities of the Mexican state to privilege the settlement of disputes over procedural formalities was included, provided that equality between the parties, due process or other fundamental rights are not affected in the trials.
+Following the amendment of Constitutional Articles 16 and 17 on 15 September 2017, the first paragraph of Article 17 includes an obligation for the Mexican state authorities to privilege the settlement of disputes over procedural formalities, provided that equality between the parties, due process or other fundamental rights are not affected in the trials.
 This constitutional reform seeks to change the current model of administration of justice, forcing all authorities to study the conflicts that are brought before them, not only from a procedural practice, but also with the purpose of actually solving the problems, responding to the urgent need to resolve the substance of affairs, privileging the delivery of justice quickly and expeditiously.